leanprover-community/blog/posts/fantastic-simprocs.md

 What about rewriting rules that are not lemmas?
 This is where simprocs enter the picture.

-A simproc is a program which, given an expression `LHS`, computes a new expression `RHS` and finds a proof of `LHS = RHS` on the fly.
+A simproc is a program which, given an expression `LHS` of a certain form, computes a simpler expression `RHS` and constructs a proof of `LHS = RHS` on the fly.

 The concept of a simproc is genuinely more powerful than that of a simp lemma.
 This is because the right hand side of a lemma changes only via *syntactic substitution*.